s3g/s3g-dsp/docs/no_input_mixer_dsp_concept.md

 live articulation gate after its EQ and three nonlinear inserts but before the governed return and audition branch.
 This second stage makes dropouts remain audible when saturated parallel feedback would otherwise refill the gap.

+The third `REACT` bank derives route gain from measured lane activity rather than a free controller. `FOLLOW` follows source activity, `AVOID` recedes from active destinations, `EDGE` responds to source threshold crossings, and `BALANCE` compares source and destination activity.
+Threshold, attack, release, bipolar polarity, and a 30 dB depth law make this a listener-like view from inside the circuit.
+REACT multiplies only existing signed gains and never opens an empty matrix cell or exceeds a stored route ceiling.

+`HOLD ECOLOGY` freezes field phase, articulation clocks, slow drift, and REACT controller state while the audio graph continues. `SLOW TIME` remaps field and event rates down to one cycle/event per ten minutes without removing their faster ranges. `TEMPO SYNC` derives independent FIELD and EVENT clocks from host tempo at divisions from `1/64` through `8 BARS`; absent host tempo falls back to the free-rate law.

 This preserves a crucial distinction: patching describes the electronic instrument; movement describes how energy travels inside that instrument.